- Details

 Smash Board.
 A smash board was a signaling device located at either end of some river drawbridges.
 Most drawbridges had semaphore or target signals which governed train passage of the bridge.
 But the smash board was a larger semaphore like device which dropped down in the right-of-way.
 Though it would not stop a train from entering an open bridge, it was visible from a longer distance away.
 An engineer who hit a smash board was like destined to be at the bottom of the river bed within seconds and it was probably a good time to jump to safety.
 The MCRR had smash boards at Bay City, over the Saginaw River.

 Spring Switch.
 Most switches are lined and locked into position by the dispatcher or a train crew member.
-Spring switches were normally used at the begining and/or end of a passing siding.
+Spring switches were normally used at the beginning and/or end of a passing siding.
 Even though the switch may have been lined for the non-diverging route, a train in the other direction could, with permission, "run through" the switch and proceed out of the siding.
 The rails in the switch would return back to the normal route after the wheels of the car passed.
 It was important not to stop on a spring switch and then back up, as the train would likely derail.
 Spring switches were usually identified in the employee timetable.
 Though they are must less common (because of CTC), some railroads in Michigan continue to use them.

 Station Semaphore.
 Most stations had semaphores which were used as block signals and train order signals.
-But some stations had advanced station semiphores which were placerd approximately 1,000' on either side of the station.
+But some stations had advanced station semaphores which were placed approximately 1,000' on either side of the station.
 These signals, operated remotely by the station agent, protected trains or switch moves which were occupying the main track at the station.
 Mackinaw City, at the north end of the MC/NYC Mackinaw Branch, had an automatic station semaphore for northbound trains entering the town warning them if there was a train ahead (at the station) on the main track.

 Switch Stand Targets.
 Almost all switches had a switch stand, which contained the lever for changing the route of the track.
 Some of these were short and used in low speed yard tracks.
 Others, on the main line, were 8'-10' tall and had painted directional signs or lighted indicators indicating which direction the switch was set.
 In the early 20th century, almost all main line switch stands were lighted using kerosene oil lamps.
 Later, some of these were lighted with low voltage bulbs.
 As time passed, low volume branch line switch stands were allowed to be unlit, and identified as such in the employee timetable.
 Today, the targets have reflective paint.